-Source: Rogers, 2003
+Figure 1: Adopter categorization on the basis of innovativeness Source: Rogers, 2003

 However, incomplete adoption and non-adoption do not form this adopter classification [10].
 Only adopters of successful innovations generate this curve over time.
 In this normal distribution, each category is defined using a standardized percentage of respondents.
-For
+For instance, the area lying under the left side of the curve and two standard deviations below the mean includes innovators who adopt an innovation as the first 2.5% of the individuals in a system [10, 13].

 For [10], innovators are more willing to experience new ideas than other members of the social system.
-Compared to innovators, early adopters are more limited with the boundaries of the social system.
+Compared to innovators, early adopters are more limited by the boundaries of the social system.
 It is believed that since early adopters are more likely to hold leadership roles in the social system, other members come to them to get advice or information about the innovation [10].
-In fact, leaders play a central role at virtually every stage of the innovation process, from initiation to implementation; particularly in deploying the resources that carry innovation forward [13].
+Leaders play a central role at virtually every stage of the innovation process, from initiation to implementation; particularly in deploying the resources that carry innovation forward [13].
 Innovators and early adopters therefore tend to lead the early majority, late majority and laggards in the adoption of innovations.